Extremal Fitting Problems for Conjunctive Queries: The Case of Conjunctive Queries

 \begin{restatable}{theorem}{thmwmgexistence} The existence problem for weakly most-general fitting CQs is in ExpTime.
 Moreover, if such a CQ exists, then \begin{enumerate} \item there is one of doubly exponential size and \item we can produce one in time $2^{poly(n)} + poly(m)$ where $n=||E||$ and $m$ is the size of the smallest weakly most-general fitting CQ. \end{enumerate} \end{restatable}

-The proof of Thm.~\ref{thm:wmg-existence} uses tree automata.
-More precisely, we show that, given a collection of labeled examples $E=(E^+,E^-)$, (i)~if there is a weakly most-general fitting CQ for $E$, then there is one that is c-acyclic and has a degree at most $||E^-||$; and (ii)~we can construct in ExpTime a non-deterministic tree automaton $\mathfrak{A}_E$ that accepts precisely the (suitably encoded) c-acyclic weakly most-general fitting CQs for $E$ of degree at most $||E^-||$.
+The proof of Theorem~\ref{thm:wmg-existence} uses tree automata.
+More precisely, we will show that, given a collection of labeled examples $E=(E^+,E^-)$, (i)~if there is a weakly most-general fitting CQ for $E$, then there is one that is c-acyclic and has a degree at most $||E^-||$; and (ii)~we can construct in ExpTime a non-deterministic tree automaton $\mathfrak{A}_E$ that accepts precisely the (suitably encoded) c-acyclic weakly most-general fitting CQs for $E$ of degree at most $||E^-||$.
+The existence problem for weakly most-general fitting CQs then reduces to the emptiness problem for the corresponding automaton, and hence can be solved in ExpTime.
+Similarly, the other claims in Theorem~\ref{thm:wmg-existence} follow by Theorem~\ref{thm:nta-basic-facts}.
+Note that, by Proposition~\ref{prop:weakly-most-general} and Theorem~\ref{thm:cacyclic-frontier}, the core of a weakly most-general fitting CQ is always c-acyclic, and hence we can restrict attention to c-acyclic CQs here.
+In fact, we will restrict attention to c-acyclic CQs with the Unique Names Property (UNP).
+We will explain afterwards how to lift the UNP restriction.

+The following proposition provides the starting point for our encoding.
+It tells us that we can restrict attention to c-acyclic CQs and it provides an upper bound on the required degree of the tree encoding.